ABHAY-05/Flipkart-Recommendation-System/README.md

-# Flipkart Recommendation System
+# Product Recommendation System

-Welcome to the Flipkart Recommendation System project!
+Welcome to the Product Recommendation System project!
 This repository contains the code for a full-stack recommendation system that provides personalized product recommendations based on user preferences.
 The project is built using JavaScript, React, Express.js, Mongoose, and CSS.

 ## Table of Contents
 - [Project Overview](#project-overview)